-- 28. The experts provided scientific opinions on some of the elements that might be relevant to an analysis under SPS Article 5.7, but those statements do not come close to a full analysis under Article 5.7.
-Moreover, even if the EC were to tried to build an Article 5.7 argument from the responses of the experts, the EC could not do so. - 29.
-First, the safeguard measures are product bans, preventing cultivation, import and processing, and the use of the products as food.
+20. The experts provided scientific opinions on some of the elements that might be relevant to an analysis under SPS Article 5.7, but those statements do not come close to a full analysis under Article 5.7.
+Moreover, even if the EC were to tried to build an Article 5.7 argument from the responses of the experts, the EC could not do so.

+21. First, the safeguard measures are product bans, preventing cultivation, import and processing, and the use of the products as food.
 The experts' responses, however, entirely support the scientific findings of the EC scientific committees with respect to food safety.
 In addition, the experts' scientific concerns addressed cultivation, not import and processing.
-Thus, the experts' responses cannot serve as the basis for an argument that the safeguard measures fall under Article 5.7. - 30.
-Second, the experts' responses cannot assist the EC in meeting the third and fourth requirements of Article 5.7.
+Thus, the experts' responses cannot serve as the basis for an argument that the safeguard measures fall under Article 5.7.

+22. Second, the experts' responses cannot assist the EC in meeting the third and fourth requirements of Article 5.7.
 In particular, Article 5.7 requires Members adopting a provisional measure to seek to obtain additional information necessary for an objective assessment of the risk; and to review the measure within a reasonable period of time.
 There is no basis for finding that the member States adopting the safeguard measures sought the additional information necessary for an objective assessment.
 As the Appellate Body confirmed in the Japan-Varietals case, where a Member fails to seek additional information as required under Article 5.7, the measure cannot fall within the scope of the Article 5.7 analysis.

-- 31. Third, even where the experts speak of risks associated with cultivation, the experts were left to speculate on the actual reason the member State had for adopting the measure.
-This is because the EC has not presented any specific explanations in its submissions, and because the member State documents do not explain the member State rationales in detail.
-The experts' speculations of the rationales of the member States cannot stand in the place of actual assertions by the EC concerning any purported scientific basis for its member State measures. - 32.
-Fourth, and finally, in the event the Panel would engage in further analysis of environmental issues under Article 5.7, the United States notes that the same experts who disagreed with the risk assessments of the SCP also generally found that either (1) science has advanced since the date of the imposition of the measures so that a risk assessment is now possible, and (2) that management measures are available and that there would no longer be a scientific basis for a total ban on planting.
+23. Third, even where the experts speak of risks associated with cultivation, the experts were left to speculate on the actual reason the member State had for adopting the measure.
+The experts' speculations of the rationales of the member States cannot stand in the place of actual assertions by the EC concerning any purported scientific basis for its member State measures.

+24. Fourth, and finally, in the event the Panel would engage in further analysis of environmental issues under Article 5.7, the United States notes that the same experts who disagreed with the risk assessments of the SCP also generally found that either (1) science has advanced since the date of the imposition of the measures so that a risk assessment is now possible, and (2) that management measures are available and that there would no longer be a scientific basis for a total ban on planting.
 In addition, the experts noted that in some cases studies could have been started as early as 1998 to address the member States' concern.
 Those opinions of the experts are summarized in Part II.C of the U.S. comments on the experts' responses.